Paropts01/Deli_Kitchens/Miscellaneous/ReadMe.md

 # Part 3

+# impovements based on part one and part 2 (according to feedback)
+- part1 improvements
+- created a read me file and filled all the required details

+- part 2 improvements
+- removed any internal styiling
+- improved my skills on part 1 feedback, css styling.

 # changelog v1 (06/11/2025)
 - deleted all of the main content on the index page of part 2
 - added a slideshow